Expensify/App/e2e/README.md

 The entry file used is `src/libs/E2E/reactNativeEntry.js`, and here we can add our test case.

 The test case should only execute its test once.
-The _test runner_ is responsible for running the test multiple time to avergae out the results.
+The _test runner_ is responsible for running the test multiple time to average out the results.

 Any results of the test (which is usually a duration, like "Time it took to reopen chat", or "TTI") should be submitted to the test server using the client: